 Natural resources in South Carolina are one of our most valuable assets.
-We have miles of beautiful beaches, spectacular mountain ridges and vistas, winding and serene rivers and waterways, swamps, wetlands and forests of national renown.
+We have miles of beautiful beaches, spectacular mountain ridges and vistas, winding and serene rivers and waterways, swamps, wetlands and forests of national renown, all supporting diverse wildlife.

 The health of our economy is inextricably linked to the health of our natural environment, which provides valuable ecosystem services.
 Those services include mitigating flooding and providing wildlife habitat for recreational and commercial uses.